 Bed bug bites are itchy welts caused by common bed bugs.
 They appear on exposed skin, such as the face and hands.
-To prevent, inspect surroundings and eliminate bed bugs.
-Treatment may include self-care and OTC medicines.
+The bites appear as clustered red marks, often forming a line.
+Some people may develop a mild or severe allergic reaction 24 hours and 3 days later.
+To prevent bed bug bites, inspect surroundings and eliminate bed bugs.
+Treatment mainly includes self-care and OTC medicines.

 What are Bed Bug Bites?

-Bed bug bites are skin irritation caused by the bite of a bed bug.
+Bed bug bites are skin irritation caused by a bed bug bite.
 These tiny insects may bite people and other warm-blooded creatures, sucking their blood, and leaving behind itchy, flaming welts on the skin.
-Typically active at night, bed bugs are frequently seen in beds and other places where people sleep.
+Bed bugs are typically active at night and frequently seen in beds and other places where people sleep.
 It’s vital to take precautions to avoid bed bug infestations and, if required, get treatment for bites because they can be challenging to get rid of.
 According to the National Center of Biotechnology Information, the prevalence rate of bed bug infestations in apartments and single houses was 5.4% and 11.6%, respectively.
 The prevalence rate of bed bug infestations varied across different geographical regions, with the east and west of Karun River having rates of 10.3% and 8.5%, respectively.

 How to Identify Bed Bug Bites?

 Bed bug bites can be identified by their characteristic appearance and location.
 They usually appear as red, itchy welts and are often found in clusters or a line pattern on exposed skin areas such as the face, neck, arms, and legs.
-Bed bug bites might be confused with other insect bites, skin rashes, or hives, it’s critical to search for additional indicators of bed bugs, such as little blood stains on bedding, tiny white eggs, or a musty smell.
+A bedbug bite can present as an itchy spot on your skin.
+On people who have light skin tones, the bites appear red.
+On people who have darker skin, they bites are usually purple.
+They may be harder to visualise on dark skin.
+Bed bug bites might be confused with other insect bites, skin rashes, or hives, and it’s critical to search for additional indicators of bed bugs, such as little blood stains on bedding, tiny white eggs, or a musty smell.
 If you suspect bed bug bites, seek expert medical help to confirm the diagnosis and choose the best course of treatment.

 Hives or Bed Bugs: